castle-engine/castle-engine/tools/castle-editor/README.md

 You can visually design:

 * a hierarchy of user-interface controls.
-Anything descending from `TCastleUserInterface`, like a button, label, or a powerful scene manager (that contains a hierarchy of 3D / 2D scenes and transformations inside).
+Anything descending from `TCastleUserInterface`, like a button, label, or a powerful viewport (that contains a hierarchy of 3D / 2D scenes and transformations inside).

     Saved as `xxx.castle-user-interface` files.
 Load in your game using `UserInterfaceLoad` from `CastleComponentSerialize` unit.